Sharon van Doorene

 Why do I choose to work for PCI?
 I believe that there is so much more than the physical and psychological experience of being human.
 The spiritual component and how that relates to our daily experience, whether in the mundane or crisis, is often neglected.
 Through PCI, the exploration of this aspect of a person’s wellbeing is encouraged, regardless of the particular faith base through which this is expressed.
 Furthermore, at PCI we emphasise the context of the individual – no-one comes to a particular place in their lives without the influence of others, nor do they live without impacting others around them.
 Respecting this dynamic interplay and working with people in community is challenging and full of opportunity.

-I provide counselling on Mondays and Wednesdays.
+I provide counselling on Mondays, Wednesdays and Thursdays.

 BSc; Grad.
 Dip.
 Adv.
 Psychology; Master of Research (Psychology); Master of Professional Psychology